 A legendary secret agent forced to take on a last, very personal, mission.
 I think every action fan has seen plenty of films with that plot.
 The Last Mercenary knows that its star Jean-Claude Van Damme has been in a few of them, most recently Pound of Flesh.
 Director David Charhon (On the Other Side of the Tracks) and co-writer Ismaël Sy Savané (Goal of the Dead) know that too and play it for laughs as well as thrills.
 Can they breathe some life into this plot?
 And does The Muscles from Brussels still have what it takes to carry off the part?

-Richard Brumére (Jean-Claude Van Damme, The Bouncer, Black Water) was a legend in his time.
+Richard Brumére (Jean-Claude Van Damme, The Bouncer, We Die Young) was a legend in his time.
 He was known as “The Mist” for his ability to appear out of nowhere and vanish after the job was done.
 Abandoned after the disastrous Mission Cup and Ball he became a mercenary and faded out of sight.

 Casting an action hero whose career has become low profile as a man of action who has dropped off the radar is an inspired meta move.
 The Last Mercenary’s flashbacks, featuring Van Damme in a wig and youthful makeup are funny. and there are several good laughs to be had from people’s memories and stories of Brumére back in the day.
 The time he escaped by biting through a padlock or killing a rhinoceros with his bare hands.
 As we’ve seen with both JCVD and Jean-Claude Van Johnson, Van Damme has no problem poking fun at his image, and he seems to be in on the joke here.